chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 By the start of January, I had completed my training.
 But I was still nervous.
 Here were the thoughts in my head before returning to sport:

 1. My jump training could be completed in 30 minutes.
 My games lasted 2 hours.
 Will the rest of the ground contacts I have during the game negatively impact my knee?
 2. My twin returned to sport in a different manner.
 He was much stronger than me when he returned, and he gradually increased his time on the court as an outside hitter.
 I would be play full time from the get-go.
-I trusted my training to make me sport ready from a general preparation perspective, but for Jumper's Knee, I was about to find out.
+I trusted my training to make me sport-ready from a general preparation perspective, but for Jumper's Knee, I was about to find out.
 3. If this didn't work, I'd have wasted my time and my money.
 My team would need a sub for me for the rest of the season.
 I didn't want to be on the sidelines again, nor did I want to let my teammates down again.
-Serious rehab means not rushing things when you aren't ready and stepping out on to the pitch with confidence when you are ready.
+Serious rehab means not rushing things when you aren't ready and stepping out onto the pitch with confidence when you are ready.
 Showing up only half-ready wouldn't reflect well on me.

 Given all the points above, I even filled out a questionnaire to put my feelings into a quantitative measure of readiness.
 This is known as the [VISA-P](https://www.sralab.org/rehabilitation-measures/victorian-institute-sport-assessment-visa-questionnaire-patellar-tendon).